SpellholdStudios/Shadows_over_Soubar/README.md

 - Fixed install error for non-English versions: Added needed dlls for iconv.exe.
 - Added inn2616.sto in case it is not existent ingame (BGII:EE).
-- Added install order syntax and globally unique labelling to .ini to support Project Infinity.
+- Added install order syntax and globally unique labeling to .ini to support Project Infinity.

 ##